formlio/forml/docs/workflow/actor.rst

 There is a couple of different ways the ports can be logically grouped together:

 **Level** - how are the ports configured:
-    * *user* level ports (full lines in diagram) are explicitly connected by the implementer
+    * *user*-level ports (full lines in the diagram) are explicitly connected by the implementer
-    * *system* level ports (dotted lines in diagram) are internally managed exclusively by ForML
+    * *system*-level ports (dotted lines in the diagram) are internally managed exclusively by ForML

 **Mode** - when do the ports get engaged:
-    * *train* mode ports are engaged only during the train-mode
+    * *train-mode* ports are engaged only during the train-mode
-    * *apply* mode ports are engaged only during the apply-mode
+    * *apply-mode* ports are engaged only during the apply-mode
-    * *both* mode ports can be engaged in any mode
+    * *both-mode* ports can be engaged in any mode

 **Direction** - which way the data flows through the ports:
     * *input* ports are passing data into the Actor